philrz/super/docs/libraries/python.md

 client.create_pool('TestPool')

 # Load some SUP records from a string.
 A file-like object also works.
-# Data format is detected automatically and can be CSV, JSON, SUP, Zeek TSV,
+# Data format is detected automatically and can be BSUP, CSV, JSON, SUP,
-# ZJSON, or ZNG.
+# Zeek TSV, or ZJSON.
 .client.load('TestPool', '{s:"hello"} {s:"world"}')

 # Begin executing a Zed query for all values in TestPool.